SEND - SEN Information Report

-- When a child has specific needs, which are beyond those that the school can provide, additional temporary funding will be sought whilst further assessments are carried out.
+- When a child has specific needs, which are beyond those that the school can provide, outside support will be brought in.
 For example a detailed assessment from an Educational Psychologist may provide evidence towards an Education, Health and Care Plan (EHCP).

 How Will My Child Be Included In Activities Outside The Classroom Including School Trips?

 - All children are included in all parts of the school curriculum, including school educational visits.
 We will provide the necessary reasonable support to ensure that this is successful.